top of page

 He is the image of the invisible God, the firstborn of all creation.
 For by him all things were created, in heaven and on earth, visible and invisible, whether thrones or dominions or rulers or authorities—all things were created through him and for him.
 And he is before all things, and in him all things hold together.
 And he is the head of the body, the church.
 He is the beginning, the firstborn from the dead, that in everything he might be preeminent.
 For in him all the fullness of God was pleased to dwell, and through him to reconcile to himself all things, whether on earth or in heaven, making peace by the blood of his cross.

-In the rush and clamor of the Christmas season, how easy it is to lose sight of the magnificent truth at the heart of it all: Jesus Christ is the visible image of the invisible God.
-As Paul declares, Christ is supreme over all creation, for in him the fullness of God was pleased to dwell (Col. 1:15, 19).
+In the rush and clamor of the Christmas season, it is easy to lose sight of the magnificent truth at the heart of it all: Jesus Christ is the visible image of the invisible God.
+As Paul declares, Christ is supreme over all creation, for in him the fullness of God was pleased to dwell (Colossians 1:15, 19).
 In his wisdom, he created even the things that we accuse of distracting our service and worship.

 When Christ took on flesh, becoming human while remaining fully God, he performed the most magnificent miracle of all—reconciling fallen humanity to the holy God